hylo-lang/hylo/CONVENTIONS.md

 - A Swift file defining how `MyType` conforms to `Equatable` is named `MyType+Equatable.swift`.

 Avoid defining multiple types, protocols, or traits in the same file unless they are scoped by a main entity or meant to be used only in that file.
+Usually, conformances are small and are defined in the same file as the type to which they apply.

 ### Traps